 Test ranges which simulate the field environment in which autonomous cyber-physical systems will operate are another concern for the T&E community.
 Robotic system navigation requires that systems be able to estimate their current state, the space around them, plan a route through it, and execute those maneuvers.
 The ranges necessary to test those capabilities must ultimately be able to simulate the sort of environment which would be faced by systems in the field, including a variety of weather conditions, terrains, foreign objects and obstacles, and other agents [7].
 Constructing such ranges is not only difficult from a physical standpoint, but from that of Modeling and Simulation (M&S) as well, which must recreate weather, terrain, elevation, and local traffic accurately and in an easily controllable fashion.
-Additionally, these ranges must be able to support testing nationwide, for all Services.
-Testers must have assurance that these ranges allow them to test safely and securely, launch and recover their systems, and monitor system instrumentation, data, and movements [8].
+Additionally, these ranges must be able to support test safely and securely, launch and recover their systems, and monitor system instrumentation, data, and movements [8].